ILIAS-eLearning/ILIAS/components/ILIAS/Multilingualism/README.md

 ### Default Language

-- The `ilObjectTranslation` class contains methods to get the default language, description and title, as well to set the default title and description.
+- The `ILIAS\ILIASObject\Translations\Translation` class contains methods to get the default language, description and title, as well to set the default title and description.
 - Default language here means: Fallback language, if given, master language otherwise.

 ## Storing title/description